Antoni Weynerowski: Philanthropy and social activities

 Leokadia and Antoni were known to be generous philanthropists in the city society, under Prussian and Polish rules.
-Indeed in March 1920, the Weynerowski family donated 1,000 marks for books for the sick, as well as "shoes and boots" for nurses from the hospital in Bydgoszcz, where wounded soldiers fighting the Polish–Soviet War were cared after.
+Indeed, in March 1920, the Weynerowski family donated 1,000 marks for books for the sick, as well as "shoes and boots" for nurses from the hospital in Bydgoszcz, where wounded soldiers fighting the Polish–Soviet War were cared after.
 Furthermore, they provided financial help to the local shelter for the Blind and the wounded soldiers associations.

 After the conflicts, the couple gave in 1922, 10,000 marks for students from the Dąbrowski school in Szwederowo district for "purchasing books and notebooks".
 It had also become a tradition for them to prepare gifts for the poor during the pre-Christmas period: Leokadia and Antoni funded packages for the orphanages in which one could be certain to find shoes.

 The Weynerowskis were in addition close to the parish life.
 In June 1920, Antoni Weynerowski donated 80,000 marks for the Church of Our Lady of Perpetual Help in the Szwederowo district.

 A year later, the couple was among the people who contributed to the renovation of the Poor Clares' Church in downtown.

 In May 1923, Antoni Weynerowski donated 500,000 marks for the garrison church where was attached the parish priest, Father Morakowski.
 The Polish literary Adam Grzymała-Siedlecki contributed has well with 50,000 marks.

 Leokadia and Antoni regularly attended charity balls for the displaced students and families from Eastern Borderlands.

 Besides, in June 1934, the "LEO" sports club was established at the factory, with different sections, among others: women's sports, table tennis, boxing, cycling and football.

-Family

-Leokadia

-Leokadia Weynerowska (1877–1927), Antoni's wife was born in the Pluskołąka estate, near Wąbrzeźno.
-Her father, Michał Kentzer, was a Polish independence activist, working in the agriculture business.
-After her marriage, she moved to Bydgoszcz.

-Leokadia was a social activist extremely energetic.
-She co-founded the Reading Room for Women in Bydgoszcz, operating from 1907 (including underground Polish language lessons in the first years), co-organized the Bydgoszcz branch of the Polish Red Cross and was a member of the female Sokół club.
-When she fell ill, she moved to a Berlin hospital, but rapidly died on 18 October 1927.
-Crowds came to her funeral at the Nowofarny cemetery in Bydgoszcz.

-The couple had three sons, Leon Teodor (born 1899), Henryk (born 1901), Witold Klemens (born 1904) and one daughter Helena Apolonia (born 1917).

-Leon Teodor died at the age of 19, on 1 October 1918, during the First World War at the Battle of Verdun.
-He was a standard-bearer, decorated with an iron cross.